dopeboy/dopeboy.github.io/_posts/2018-04-23-slack-bot-drive.md

 Last year, I [posted an offer](http://dopeboy.github.io/bot-for-a-cause/) to write a Slack bot for any company willing to donate $5000 to [ScriptEd](https://scripted.org/), a non-profit I volunteer for.
 I'm very proud to announce that [**Kleiner Perkins**](http://www.kpcb.com/) took up the offer and I just shipped a Slack bot for them.

-This was very much an experiment and I'm glad it concluded successfully.
-Here's a couple learnings I wrote down along the way:
+Here are some learnings I wrote down along the way:

 1. I'm a four year classroom volunteer for ScriptEd and while I love teaching, I wanted to find another way to contribute.
 I wanted to test whether I could turn my time and talent into a project into a material donation to them.
 I think I successfully validated this.